“The harvest depends on the seasons

 Artistic Essence

-Anyone who’s known me for a period of time would tell you that “with Nini, you must expect the unexpected— even she is sometimes surprised by the paths she finds herself walking”.
+Anyone who’s known me for a little while would tell you that “with Nini, you must expect the unexpected— she’s often surprised and amazed by the final form her own artworks take”.
 This wondrous phenomenon is closely related to my Christian faith, the only true constant in my practice of art and of life.
-Think of my artworks as fruit baskets brought back from Jesus’ country- while it’s my greatest pleasure that they’d nourish you during the little time we have together at my table, I pray that someday you might be able to visit the orchard for yourself.
-There’s nothing like it on earth.
+Think of my artworks as fruit baskets brought back from Jesus’ country- while it’s my greatest pleasure that they’d nourish you during the little time we have together at my table, I pray that someday you would bypass me and go straight to the source.
+Heaven is much closer and more eager to welcome us than we may think.

 My artistic practice and my very self are slow works-in-progress, so I owe you a special thanks for being around in these early days — moments to be savoured before they slip away into nostalgia.